MobiSec-CSE-UTA/SnoopDog/README.md

 ```bash
 python ./snoopdog_detector.py -i 192.168.7.<replace with your Host ip addrss> -p 5050
 ```
-5. The programe will display the result.
+5. The program will display the result.

 ## Run Snoopdog with recorded data
-For an user who does not have any of hardware required for SnoopDog, We provide a recorded raw EM Signal data to test SnoopDog.
+For users who do not have the required hardware/environment for SnoopDog, We provide a recorded raw EMR data to test SnoopDog.

 ### Requirements
 - Python 3.12 or later

-please follow steps here
+Please follow the steps mentioned here:

 1. Download and unzip detector.zip by
 ```bash